Amanita caesarea: Uses

 A. caesarea is a highly appreciated edible mushroom in Europe.
-It is traditionally gathered and consumed in Italy, where it is known as ovolo or ovolo buono or "fungo reale".
+It is traditionally gathered and consumed in Italy, where it is known as ovolo or ovolo buono (literally: good gadroon) or "fungo reale".
 It has been traditionally taken as food in Mexico.
 There it is consumed roasted with a bit of the herb epazote, Dysphania ambrosioides.
 The international export market developed in the 1990s.

+It is widely eaten in the Himalayas and the Tibetan areas.